DanalEstes/DuetLapse/README.md

 - [X] Position Head during Pauses
 - [X] Video output in H264 MP4
 - [X] Unique names for Videos
+- [ ] Add a timestamp in one corner of vid.
+Analog or Digital?
+Or option.

 ## Installation
 * Either: